 - Higher special rate of reimbursement 100%.
 A copayment of EUR 4.50 per medicine and per purchase is charged.

 The reimbursement is deducted from the price of the medicine.
 If the medicine is included in the reference price system, you will not be reimbursed for the part of the price that exceeds the reference price.

 Any prescription medicine costs you pay yourself count towards an annual maximum limit on out-of-pocket costs.
 The initial deductible also counts towards the annual out-of-pocket maximum.

-In 2018 the annual maximum is set at EUR 605.13.
+In 2021 the annual maximum is set at EUR 579,78.
+The pharmacy has up-to-date information about your progress towards meeting the annual maximum limit on out-of-pocket costs.
 If you exceed the annual maximum, you can get an additional reimbursement, which means that for the rest of the year, you only pay a EUR 2.50 copayment for each reimbursable medicine.